Rankin/Bass Animated Entertainment: Legacy

 For over 20 years, most of Rankin/Bass' films were shown on Family Channel, Fox Family, ABC Family, and Freeform, during the 25 Days of Christmas seasonal period.
 Starting in 2018, the post-September 1974 specials moved to AMC, and aired during the Best Christmas Ever seasonal period, with Freeform retaining the pre-September 1974 specials' cable rights.
 The original Rudolph and Frosty specials currently air on NBC, the sister company of the pre-September 1974 specials' owner, DreamWorks Classics, with Santa airing on ABC.

-The specials of Rankin/Bass have been parodied by the likes of TV series from Saturday Night Live to South Park, while non-holiday works like The Last Unicorn maintained a cult following.
+The specials of Rankin/Bass have been parodied by the likes of television series from Saturday Night Live to South Park, while non-holiday works like The Last Unicorn maintained a cult following.
 The look and style of the Christmas specials heavily influences more modern holiday classics such as Elf (2003).

 Beginning in 2013, and for several years thereafter, the animation studio ShadowMachine was hired by the SoCal Honda Dealers group (via Secret Weapon Marketing) to create stop-motion animated commercials in the style of Rankin/Bass's Christmas specials.

 RiffTrax, consisted of former Mystery Science Theater 3000 alumni Kevin Murphy, Bill Corbett and Michael J. Nelson, spoofed Nestor the Long-Eared Christmas Donkey on December 17, 2006 (this time with just Nelson himself riffing).

 In 2022, an agreement between Warner Bros. and NBCUniversal (which co-own Studio Distribution Services, LLC) was made to release The Complete Rankin-Bass Christmas Collection as a nine-disc DVD box set with a 24-page booklet and special features.
 (Universal Pictures Home Entertainment is the publisher of record for the set.)
 The box set features eighteen specials, comprising every stand-alone, Rankin-Bass produced Christmas special aside from Santa, Baby!
 A Blu-ray version of the set was released in 2023.